COTS Control Innovation Program

 Project team: AIMS (lead), CSIRO

-This project will develop an end-to-end system for COTS and coral surveillance across the GBR, including a towed survey platform, machine learning models, data workflows, and user interfaces.
+This project developed an end-to-end system for COTS and coral surveillance across the Great Barrier Reef, including a towed survey platform, machine learning models, data workflows, and user interfaces.
 This system intends to deliver a major step-change in the accuracy, safety, and spatial scale of COTS outbreak surveillance.

 #Response Subprogram

-Through an investment of $3.37m, the 11 projects in the Response subprogram will deliver innovation in outbreak response models, strategies and decision support tools to improve the efficiency and effectiveness of the COTS Control Program to suppress future outbreaks.
-The research also seeks to understand the cultural and socio-economic benefits of COTS control and the regulatory implications of novel control methods.
+Through an investment of $3.37m, the 11 projects in the Response subprogram delivered innovation in outbreak response models, strategies and decision support tools to improve the efficiency and effectiveness of the COTS Control Program to suppress future outbreaks.
+The research also added to our understanding of the cultural and socio-economic benefits of COTS control and the regulatory implications of novel control methods.

 Information Infrastructure